The Big Listen

 In October 2023, our diocese launched the first key stage of its diocesan synod, entitled “The Big Listen”.

-Running between October 2023 and January 2024, this stage of the process seeks to hear from as many people as possible to better understand the challenges and opportunities facing our diocese, and how God might be calling us to respond.
+Running between October 2023 and January 2024, this stage of the process sought to hear from as many people as possible to better understand the challenges and opportunities facing our diocese, and how God might be calling us to respond.

 Throughout the process, we asked parishes, schools, groups, and individuals to help us by reflecting on and responding to four key questions that help us identify the role and mission of the Church in our diocese today.

-To find out more or respond to our synod online, please head to https://dioceseofsalford.org.uk/faith/synod/, or continue reading to find out more about a few of the Big Listen events across the diocese.
+Please continue reading to find out more about a few of the Big Listen events across the diocese.

 Big Listen events